bllanos/linear-probe/README.md

 ## Usage Instructions
 - Files starting with capital letters are MATLAB scripts, which can be used as described in their documentation comments.
+  - The scripts in 'data_analysis/' require data not provided in this repository, and most of them have no use beyond producing some of the figures in the conference paper cited above.
 - Remaining files are MATLAB functions called by the scripts.

 ================================================================================